asanka-code/DFRWS-APAC-23-EM-Workshop/README.md

 ### Preparing Your Computer for the Workshop

 1. You need to have a computer with a GNU/Linux operating system running natively or as a virtual machine.
-2. Install GNURadio, GQRX and several other tools and libraries in one go by running the following command:
+2. Install several tools and libraries by running the following commands:
    - sudo apt install gqrx-sdr
-3. Instal the following necessary Python libraries.
-4. Install Jupyter Notebook
+   - sudo apt install jupyter
-5. Clone this Git repository so that you get the Jupyter Notebook files (.ipynb) that contains the code examples.
+3. Clone this Git repository so that you get the Jupyter Notebook files (.ipynb) that contains the code examples.

 ### Getting the Dataset